 Fatalities are not known to occur during or after a microsurgical decompression.

-This surgical procedure is safe and harmless, and is not known to result in dysaesthesia.
-With the complete disappearance of pain in 84% of the cases, the rate of reappearance of the pain at a later time is also known to be extremely low.
+This surgical procedure is safe and harmless and is not known to result in dysaesthesia.
+With the complete disappearance of pain in 84% of the cases, the rate of the reappearance of the pain at a later time is also known to be extremely low.

 The gradual commencement of trigeminal neuralgia in an individual’s middle or later part of life and the turnaround of functional failure by the process of microsurgical decompression are known to be consistent with the vascular roots of origin for this disease.